-We have acted as bond counsel to our client, the State of Connecticut (the "State"), in connection with, and have examined a record of proceedings relative to, the issuance of \$\\\\\ General Obligation Refunding Bonds (2019 Series B-\) of the State (the "Bonds").
-The Bonds are issued contemporaneously with other general obligation bonds of the State of the same series in the aggregate principal amount of \$239,855,000.
+We have acted as bond counsel to our client, the State of Connecticut (the "State"), in connection with, and have examined a record of proceedings relative to, the issuance of \$ General Obligation Bonds (2020 Series C-) of the State (the "Bonds").
+The Bonds are issued contemporaneously with other general obligation bonds of the State of the same series in the aggregate principal amount of \$400,000,000.

-The Bonds are refunding bonds authorized by Section 3-20(i) of the General Statutes of Connecticut, Revision of 1958, as amended.
-The Bonds are being issued for the purposes of refunding the issue of bonds identified within the Bonds.
-The Bonds are issued under and pursuant to proceedings taken in accordance with Section 3-20 of the General Statutes of Connecticut, Revision of 1958, as amended, a Bond Determination executed by the State Treasurer and filed with the Secretary of the State Bond Commission, a Tax Certificate and a Tax Compliance Agreement.
+The Bonds are comprised of the issue[s] of bonds identified within the Bonds which were authorized by the statutory provision[s] identified therein [and have been consolidated as a single issue].
+The Bonds are issued under and pursuant to proceedings taken in accordance with Section 3-20 of the General Statutes of Connecticut, Revision of 1958, as amended, resolutions adopted by the State Bond Commission and proceedings taken in conformity therewith, including a Certificate of Determination executed by the State Treasurer and filed with the Secretary of the State Bond Commission, a Tax Certificate and a Tax Compliance Agreement.